Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

+which is indeed clearly observed in \figref{fig:partial_thresholds}---see the \emph{solid red curve} at $\theta=0$.

-\paragraph{Deterministic binning with noisy preprocessing.} If Alice decides to apply noisy preprocessing apart from deterministically binning her inconclusive outcomes $\varnothing$, the bound on the one-way rate corresponds to~$r^\uparrow_\text{det+n.p.} = H(A'|E)_\text{det+n.p.} - H(A'|B)_{\text{det+n.p.}}$.
-After substituting for the $\mathsf{Q}$-probabilities of the (2,3,3,3)-protocol with partially entangled states~\eqref{eq:limit_probs} and the optimal local weight for the $\theta \to 0$ case, $q^\cL$ in Eq.~\eqref{eq:local_weight_partial}, one may again verify that the critical detection efficiency gets smaller with the bit-flip probability approaching $\pp \to \frac{1}{2}_\pm$.
-Substituting then $\pp = \frac{1}{2} \pm \delta$ and expanding in small $\delta$, we get
+\paragraph{Deterministic binning with noisy preprocessing.} If Alice decides to apply noisy preprocessing apart from deterministically binning her inconclusive outcomes $\varnothing$, we similarly to \eqnref{eq:UB_roneway_det_np} compute the upper bound on the one-way rate with help of Eqs.~\eref{eq:ec_np} and \eref{eq:pa_np} as $\UB{\roneway{det+n.p}} = H(A'|E)_\text{det+n.p.} - H(A'|B)_{\text{det+n.p.}}$.
+However, this time after substituting for the $\mathsf{Q}$-probabilities~\eqref{eq:limit_probs} that apply for the 2333-protocol with partially entangled states, and the optimal local weight valid in the $\theta \to 0$ limit, i.e.~$q^\cL$ in Eq.~\eqref{eq:local_weight_partial}, we firstly verify that the critical detection efficiency gets smaller with the bit-flip probability approaching $\pp \to \frac{1}{2}_\pm$.
+Hence, substituting further for $\pp = \frac{1}{2} \pm \delta$ and expanding in small $\delta$, we get